MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-subscription-settings.md

 2. Select a device that is tagged with `License MDE P1`.
 You should see that Defender for Endpoint Plan 1 is assigned to the device.

 > [!NOTE]
-> Devices that are assigned Defender for Endpoint Plan 1 capabilities will not have vulnerabilities or security recommendations listed.
+> Devices that are assigned Defender for Endpoint Plan 1 capabilities don't have any vulnerabilities or security recommendations listed.

 ## Review license usage

 The license usage report is estimated based on sign-in activities on the device.
+Defender for Endpoint Plan 2 licenses are per user, and each user can have up to five concurrent, onboarded devices.
+To laern more about license terms, see [Microsoft Licensing](https://www.microsoft.com/en-us/licensing/default).

-To reduce management overhead, there will not be a requirement for device-to-user mapping and assignment.
-Instead, the license report will provide a utilization estimation that is calculated based on the utilization seen across your organization.
+To reduce management overhead, there's no requirement for device-to-user mapping and assignment.
+Instead, the license report provides a utilization estimation that is calculated based on device usage seen across your organization.
 It might take up to one day for your usage report to reflect the active usage of your devices.

 > [!IMPORTANT]
 > To access license information, you must have one of the following roles assigned in Azure Active Directory (Azure AD):